HosnawHb/Sentiment-Analysis-On-Amazon-Reviews/README.md

 # Sentiment-Analysis-On-Amazon-Reviews
-A Sentiments Analysis on Amzaon Reviews Dataset using Naive Bayes and Bert
+A Sentiments Analysis on Amzaon Reviews Dataset using Neural Network, Naive Bayes and Bert